Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Experimental Results

+To prevent overfitting, we randomly crop $299 \times 299$ patches from the original image, $350 \times 350$, apply horizontal flips, and distort contrast, hue, saturation and brightness values of the image.
+To further gain robustness against overfitting, we use dropout with a ratio of $0.2$ and $L2$ regularization with a weight of $0.0001$.

+As a sanity check, we compare the grasp accuracy obtained by our model against the state of the art~\cite{rogez2015understanding} in~\tabref{tbl:gun71_grasp}.
+We follow the same experiment settings as~\cite{rogez2015understanding}.
+We compute accuracy as the percentage of correctly classified grasps.
+Our CNN-based approach outperforms the method of~\cite{rogez2015understanding}, that uses pre-trained VGG~\cite{simonyan2014very} features and an SVM classifier, by a large margin.

+\textbf{Optical flow.} We train our flow estimation network on EPIC, using the 12-class training set described above.
+We pre-compute optical flow by using the TV-L1 algorithm proposed in~\cite{zach2007duality}, with the same parameters used in~\cite{damen2018eccv}.
+At training time we feed 3 consecutive frames to the network, and minimize the cross-entropy loss for action classification.
+We use the Inception-ResNet-v2 architecture~\cite{szegedy2017inception}, adapting the input and output layer sizes according to the flow image size and the number of classes, and use \emph{Mixed\_6a} layer features from this network for our temporal model.

-\textbf{Temporal Model.} We train our temporal model on the same set of videos used for our flow network.
+\textbf{Temporal model.} We train our temporal model on the same set of videos used for our flow network.
 We subdivide each video into segments, so that no segment is longer than 12 seconds, whereas for efficiency each mini-batch is constructed out of same-size sequences.
+We clip the norm of the gradients whenever they go over a threshold ($-25$ and $25$).
+We use cross entropy loss, \emph{L2} regularization and the attention penalty term $P$ (see Eq. \ref{eq:attn-norm}) with weights of $0.00005$ and $0.05$, respectively. \tabref{tbl:training_details} shows our temporal model training details.
+We use the same optimizer and learning rate also for fine tuning.
+In our model, training a single forward and backward pass takes around $45ms$ on an NVIDIA K-40 GPU.

-\textbf{Baseline Models.} We consider I3D~\cite{carreira17cvpr}, TRN~\cite{zhou2018temporal} and their two-stream versions as state-of-the-art baselines, using their publicly available implementation~\cite{carreira17cvpr,zhou2018temporal}.
+\textbf{Baseline models for comparison with our approach.} We consider I3D~\cite{carreira17cvpr}, TRN~\cite{zhou2018temporal} and their two-stream versions as state-of-the-art baselines, using their publicly available implementation~\cite{carreira17cvpr,zhou2018temporal}.
 I3D and TRN take as input RGB image sequences; Two-Stream TRN and I3D take as input both RGB images and flow fields, thus requiring twice more parameters as I3D and TRN.
 As we did for our flow network training, we use the flow fields pre-computed with~\cite{zach2007duality}.
-Both I3D and TRN, and their two-stream versions, require fixed input video length at training time; therefore, we subdivide each sequence into $15$ segments and randomly pick one segment per sequence.
-More details about the training process are available as supplementary material.
+We resize the input images to 274 $\times$ 274; to prevent overfitting, we randomly crop them and modify their contrast, hue, saturation and brightness values.
+Both TRN~\cite{zhou2018temporal} and I3D~\cite{carreira17cvpr} are trained for 150K iterations.
+I3D and TRN, and their two-stream versions, require fixed input video length at training time; therefore, we subdivide each sequence into $15$ segments and randomly pick one segment per sequence.
+More details about the training process can be seen in~\tabref{tbl:training_details}.
 At test time, we run the model 10 times and select an output action class via majority voting.